 They now have an array that is a 3 by 6.
 The answer to the division problem is 6.

 Want to know how to use arrays to divide when the numbers are larger?
 Check out this POST!

 Number lines have become an important tool in helping children solve problems.
-The beginning of this video by Ramy Melhem clearly show how to divide using a number line, and the little frog hopping is great visual for our little ones.
+The beginning of this video by Ramy Melhem clearly shows how to divide using a number line, and the little frog hopping is a great visual for our little ones.

 By throwing in markers and painting with q-tips these sheets were fun for my little man, and I could see his understanding of division grow.